ryancragun/canaria-cookbook/README.md

 )
 ```

-This change will be made in both the Production and application specific
-canary environments.
-Changing the value in both environments helps to ensure
+Changing the value in both environments helps to ensure that all canaries will
-that all canaries will stay in the canary environment.
+stay in the canary environment.

-After we've done our verification, the pipeline will promote the canary
+After we've done our verification, the pipeline will change the canary
 percentage to 10%, and 50% to both environments.
 These promotions could be manual
-or triggered with automated verification tests.
+or triggered by successful automated verification tests.

 ```ruby
 # environments/production.rb